 The Scott M. Matheson Wetlands Preserve in Moab, Utah is an oasis in the desert - a stark contrast to the surrounding redrock cliffs and arid desert.
 To this lush oasis flock over 200 species of birds, amphibians, including the northern leopard frog, and aquatic mammals such as the beaver, muskrat and elusive river otter.

 This wetlands preserve is located in Moab, Utah along the banks of the Colorado River.
 Historically the area was, and still often is, referred to as the Moab Sloughs.

 The rarity of the wetland ecosystem in an arid environment, the area’s diversity that attracts a wide variety of wildlife species and the utilization of the wetlands by migratory birds, were the main reasons The Nature Conservancy became involved with the Moab Sloughs.

 The Nature Conservancy and the Utah Division of Wildlife Resources purchased the wetlands starting in 1990, with the agreement that The Nature Conservancy would manage the preserve.
 Though many people visit the preserve to bird watch, others come to enjoy the sounds and sights of nature.
 School groups also visit the preserve to study wetlands and the creatures that inhabit these wetlands.
 The Utah Division of Wildlife Resources has conducted a mist-netting program to analyze bird usage in the preserve.
 Other studies have looked at population trends of northern leopard frogs, waterfowl and breeding birds.

-The Conservancy is also battling the invasive species, tamarisk, at Matheson Wetlands Preserve.
-Learn more about the ongoing battle.
+TNC is also battling the invasive species, tamarisk, at Matheson Wetlands Preserve.